Extra Income Guide

 - Multiple income streams will help you reach your financial goals faster.

-- Multiple income streams give you a taste of financial freedom — after all, financial freedom is basically when you no longer need your job to cover your living expenses.
+- Multiple income streams give you a taste of financial freedom.
+For most people, financial freedom occurs when you no longer need your job to cover your living expenses.

 - Multiple income streams give you greater flexibility and leverage.
-You’re in a much more powerful position when you know that you are not 100% dependent on your job to make do.
+You’re in a much more powerful position when you know that you are not 100% dependent on your job.

 I received several comments about time an effort it takes to build and grow alternative income streams.
-In particular, why should you try to build one when you could work a few extra hours at work to get the same amount.
-There are two points I would like to make with regard to this:
+Why should you try to build another income stream when you could work a few extra hours at work to get the same amount?

-- Building your primary income (i.e., your job/career) took a tremendous amount of time, effort, and money as well.
-Many jobs require a college degree and some requires even more education and training.
+- Building your primary income (i.e., your job) takes a tremendous amount of time, effort, and money as well.
+Many jobs require a college degree and some require even more education and training.
 I think 4 years of college is a lot of time, effort, and money!
-If I have to spend 3 hours a day for a year to build an income stream that could produce $1,000 a month, I don’t think that’s too bad.
+Compare all of that time to spending 3 hours a day for a year to build an income stream that could produce $1,000 a month.

-- Once you set up an income stream (particularly a passive one) you could shift your focus to other streams and it continues to produce.
-For example, if I have $10,000 in a high-yield savings account earning 3% per year, I will continue to receive $300 a year even if I stop paying attention to that income stream.
-On the other hand, if you stop working, your paycheck will also stop.
+- Once you set up an income stream (particularly a passive one) you could shift your focus to other income ideas.
+For example, if you have $10,000 in a savings account earning 1% per year, you will continue to receive $100 a year even if you stop paying attention to that income stream.
+On the other hand, if you stop working, your paycheck will stop.

-7 Key Factors to Build Successful Income Streams
+7 Key Factors to Building Successful Income Streams

-If you are interested in building income streams, this article is the place to start.
 Building multiple income streams is simple, but not easy.
-Based on my own experience, I feel that these are the seven key success factors:
+Based on my own experience, I feel that there are 7 key success factors:

 - Passion — Do what you love.

-- Expertise – Focus on what you are good at.
+- Proficiency — Focus on what you are good at.

 - Patience — Don’t expect to see the desired results right away.

-- Commitment – Some ideas take more effort than others.
+- Effort — Understand that some income ideas take more effort than others.

-- Persistence — Not everything you try will be successful, just keep trying.
+- Persistence — Not everything you try will be successful; keep trying.

-- Little by little — Trickle of money from many streams will turn into a decent amount of money.
+- Little by little — Trickles of money from many streams combine to provide a decent amount of money.

 For additional information, please take a look at 7 Key Factors to Build Successful Income Streams.

-For additional information, please take a look at Why Should You Become A Part-Time Entrepreneur.
-And here is a nice article I found recently: 51 Life Lessons Learned from Starting My Own Business at Dream Think Act.
+For additional information, please take a look at Why Should You Become a Part-Time Entrepreneur.

 - Start with ideas related to things that you enjoy doing.
-After all you want to get away from the stuff that you do not like.
-And you’ll be spending a lot of time getting your business going so you might as well do something you like.
+Get away from the stuff that you do not like.
+You’ll spend a lot of time getting your business going, so you might as well do something you like.

-- Create proper business plan.
-Even if you have a very simple business, you want to do your research and start with a good plan.
+- Create a proper business plan.
+Even if you have a very simple business, a good business plan can help keep you on the right track, providing you with direction.
 Small Business Administration (SBA) has some of the best resources on the web to get you started.
-At the least, you want to make sure your business is viable.
+At the very least, make sure your business is viable.

 - Implement and execute.
-The best plan and idea don’t mean a thing unless you can turn it into reality.
-This is the part where it takes some courage and a lot of willpower to make things happen.
+The best plans and ideas don’t mean a thing unless you can turn them into reality.
+It takes some courage and a lot of willpower to make things happen, and you need to be persistent in your efforts.

 - Learn and improve.
-Even if your business fails, it’s a success if you can learn something from it.
-Very few people are successful on their first attempt, so don’t give up.
+Even if your business fails, it’s a success if you learn something from the experience.
+Very few people are successful on their first attempt at starting a business, so don’t give up.
 Your task is to learn from past failures and turn that cumulative experience into an eventual success.

-Once you have the extra money flowing in, there are many things you can do with it — i.e., help you achieve your financial goals.
+Once you have extra money flowing in, it’s time to use the cash to help you achieve your financial goals.
 Here are some ideas:

 - Pay off debt